Search Clinical Trials

 CISCRP is an independent non-profit organization dedicated to empowering patients and providing education on clinical trial participation.
 We do not provide medical advice.
 Search Clinical Trials utilizes only the baseline criteria requested in the search form.
 Please consult the study staff regarding your specific eligibility for a study, and consult your doctor regarding any course of treatment.
 Please do not send medical records.

-How to Find a Clinical Trial
+Find a Clinical Trial through the CISCRP Team

 Today, there are numerous resources to help find clinical trials.
 And with more clinical trials being conducted by independent, community-based physicians, there is a far greater chance that primary and specialty care physicians and nurses will be able to help find the right clinical trials.
 The goal when trying to find a clinical trial is to be as thorough and comprehensive as possible.
 Every piece of information that is found and every individual along the way could help in tracking down the right clinical trial.

 Once a research study is located, it is important to ask the study staff questions about the trial before making the decision to participate.